SuperDARN/rst/docs/references/general/fitacf.md

         char    "origin.code" = 0

 ```
-Partial records are a legacy behavior of RST that happens because of potentially "bad" data, or no data was collected, making `slist` empty.
-Currently, this is an ongoing investigation.
+Partial records occur when there are no range gates with a successful fit to the ACF, resulting in an empty `slist`.
+This is a legacy behavior of the DMAP file format which the Data Analysis Working Group is investigating.